sminnee/silverstripe-staticsiteconnector/docs/en/migration.md

 # Migration

-Once the module is installed (See README.md), log into the CMS.
+Once the module is installed (See [README](../../README.md)), log into the CMS.
 You will see a new section called 'External Content', open it.

 In the top-left, you will see a dropdown menu and a 'Create' button.
-Select the 'StaticSiteContentSource' option and click 'Create'.
+Select the 'Static Site Content Source' option and click 'Create'.

 Refresh the page and you will see 'New Connector' in the list of Connectors, click it to open.